Mean-field dynamics of attractive resource interaction: From uniform to aggregated states: Dependence of the equilibrium on the set of constants.

 if for all $i, j, k = 1, 2, 3$, $i \neq j \neq k$

 \end{theorem}

 \begin{proof} The condition $\kappa^t_i > L_c^t \quad (\kappa^t_i < L_c^t)$ is necessary and sufficient for the increase (decrease) of $p^t_i$, i.e.,

 This follows directly from equations \eqref{eq:3.2}.
 If this condition holds for all $t$, then the sequence $\{ p_i^t\}_{t=0}^\infty$ is monotonic.
 The boundedness of this sequence follows from the problem statement.
-Therefore, a limit vector ${\bf{p}}^{\infty}$ exists.
-Assume all limit coordinates $p_i^\infty$ are non-zero.
-Then the invariance of the limit state means that $k_{i,c}^{t} =1$ for all $i= 1, 2, 3$.
+Therefore, an asymptotic state ${\bf p}^{\infty}$ exists.
+Assume all coordinates $p_i^\infty$ are non-zero.
+Then the invariance of the equilibrium means that $k_{i,c}^{t} =1$ for all $i= 1, 2, 3$.
 That is, we have the system

 from which we obtain

 By problem statement, all coordinates of the vector ${\bf p}^t$ are non-negative.
 Therefore, equalities \eqref{eqinf} are valid only when $c_i > \frac{c_j c_k}{c_j +c_k}$ for all $i \neq j \neq k $, $i, j, k = 1, 2, 3$.